-If you have been planning to upgrade your charcoal or gas grill to a full outdoor kitchen, but are thinking maybe it’s too late in the year to bother — we’d like to offer a different take.
-In our neck of the woods, in particular, the grilling season lasts all through fall.
+If you have been planning to upgrade your charcoal or gas trill to a full outdoor kitchen, but were wondering if it’s getting a bit too late to bother, consider that the grilling season lasts all through fall.

 “Even better, outdoor kitchens can be installed fairly quickly,” says Dave Stockwell, owner of Deck and Patio.
 “Planning for such an amenity isn’t too challenging.
 There’s the need to determine the kitchen’s best location for optimal outdoor living enjoyment, and also enabling a hook up to water and power sources.
 But these things usually aren’t difficult.”